 Reheating: Transfer leftovers to a bowl, and warm it in the microwave.
 Alternatively, bring the ingredients to a simmer on the stovetop, stirring frequently until your desired temperature is reached.

 Make Ahead: You can soak and marinade the beef 1 day in advance, then cook day-of.
-To prepare Instant Pot Bò Kho fully, I recommend a maximum of 2 days in advance to allow the flavors to really sink in.
+To prepare pressure cooker Bò Kho fully, I recommend a maximum of 2 days in advance to allow the flavors to really sink in.

 📖 Recipe FAQs